-3. Instructions for Informal Lab Reports
+12. Instructions for INFORMAL Lab Reports

-(a) Each experiment should be organized in the notebook neatly and carefully; For example;

-Student Name:Group:Student Number:Date:
+- a) For the informal report, it will be prepared according to the lab instructor's content.
+The requests of the lab instructors may be different from each other.
+However, all reports should include the following items:

+- 1. Student Name-Surname

+- 2. Student Number

-- I. Experiment Name
+- 3. Experiment Number

-- II.
-Equipment & Materials

-- III.
-Experimental Methods & Procedures

-- IV.
-Important Parameters

-- V. Results and Discussion

-- VI.
-Conclusions
+- 4. Group

-- VII.
-Notes
+- 5. Date

-(b) All the above will be neatly written, pasted, taped, etc. into the lab. report.

-(c) The reports must be written in English and will be prepared by handwriting, hand-drawing and/or by the use of computer.
-This will be announced by the lab instructor at the end of each experiment.
+- b) The reports must be written in English and will be prepared by the use of computer.

-(d) The reports will not exceed "2 PAGES", excluding Tables and Figures.
+- c) The reports will not exceed "2 PAGES", excluding Tables and Figures.
 Reports exceeding 2 pages will not be taken into account (unless the instructor requests otherwise).

-(e) The reports will cover only the activities performed during the laboratory hour, comments, and the answers to the lab instructor's questions and demands, if any.
+- d) The reports will cover only the activities performed during the laboratory hour, comments, and the answers to the lab instructor's questions and demands, if any.

-The requests of the lab instructors may be different from what is written in "General Instructions".
-In that case, the reports will be prepared according to the requests of the lab instructors.

-Instructions for Formal Lab Reports
+13. Instructions for FORMAL Lab Reports